The risk of visitors spreading the disease is very small.

 Chalara advisory signs for woodland visitors

-If you think you have spotted the disease
+If you have spotted the disease